Kristina01111000/Drws_site/README.md

 6/5
 For next week:
 - Things i need from dr w:
-- Yoga page pdf new version (or the file)
-- Write  something for the health history form about what you are treating them for, they might have to sign something
 - Add pages to the https://growingholistically.com/links-to-dr-ws-videos/ page
 - Magazine
 - Self renewal system